-- Uninstall Junos Space Virtual Control, if it is installed on your Junos Space Network Management Platform.
-After uninstalling Virtual Control, you must run the clean up script before you proceed with the Network Director installation.
-You can download the cleanup script for Virtual Control from the Junos Space and Junos Space Network Director Download page. - Download Network Director Release 2.0 software image to the hard disk or to an SCP server.
+- If Network Director Release 2.5 is installed on the Junos Space Appliance, then you must uninstall it and restart JBoss before installing Network Director Release 2.5. - Uninstall Junos Space Virtual Control, if it is installed on your Junos Space Network Management Platform.
+After uninstalling Virtual Control, you must run the clean up script before you proceed with the installation.
+You can download the cleanup script for Virtual Control from the Junos Space and Junos Space Network Director Download page. - Download Network Director Release 2.5 software image to the hard disk or to an SCP server.
 Open a new browser page, log in to the Juniper software downloads page and download the required Network Director version to either the hard disk or to an SCP server.
-The Network Director software images are located at Junos Space and Junos Space Network Director Download page.
+The Network Director software images are located at the Junos Space and Junos Space Network Director Download page.